Is your produce organic?

 Do you offer other local products?

 Yes!
 Over the years, depending on member interest, we have offered for sale to CSA members several locally and sustainably grown or produced items: maple syrup, artisanal cheese, organic sweet corn, organic milk and yogurt, and organic sweet potatoes.
+We also have honey for sale, made by the very honeybees who live in our field!
+Our thanks to Honey Meadow Farm, a small business nearby in Westmoreland, which uses only organic beekeeping practices, for tending bees here.
+We are grateful for the honey, the pollination of our vegetables and flowers, and the life-giving presence of the bees.

 What’s in the future for Hillside Springs Farm?